Information Sciences

 $36,168/yr 181.9x

-Schools where Computer and Information Sciences, General graduates earn the most in their first year after graduation.
+Schools where Information Sciences graduates earn the most in their first year after graduation.

-Schools with the highest earnings-to-tuition ratio for Computer and Information Sciences, General.
+Schools with the highest earnings-to-tuition ratio for Information Sciences.

 School ROI Multiple Earnings Score